 Guide to Bariatric Surgery Vitamins – The following must be taken every day for the rest of your life.
 Each surgical procedure has different requirements, so look to the list pertaining to your specific procedure.

-Diet Smooth Recipes Guide – During your first four weeks following surgery, you will need to adhere to a diet beginning with liquids only and progressing to soft pureed foods.
-Higher than average protein intakes are necessary in the bariatric patient.
+Diet Smooth Recipes Guide – During your first four weeks following surgery, you will need to adhere to a diet beginning with liquids only and progressing to soft foods.

 Most patients will take an acid-blocking medication for at least 12 weeks following surgery, which helps reduce the risk of ulcers.
 A multivitamin, calcium citrate tablets, Vitamin B12 and other vitamins may also be recommended.